 Batman: Arkham City

 Platforms: PlayStation 3, PlayStation 4, Xbox 360, Xbox One, Wii U, Windows, macOS

-After the immense success and critical acclaim of Arkham Asylum, it didn’t take long for a sequel to come out, and so Batman: Arkham City arrived to the PC and consoles in 2011.
+After the immense success and critical acclaim of Arkham Asylum, it didn’t take long for a sequel to come out, so Batman: Arkham City arrived to PC and the 7th generation consoles in 2011.

-Following the events of Arkham Asylum, a portion of Gotham City gets turned into Arkham City – a chaotic prison run by gangs, guarded by armed mercenaries, and supervised by Dr. Hugo Strange.
-After Bruce Wayne is captured and thrown into Arkham City by Strange, he quickly adopts his alter ego and sets out on yet another tour through a prison descended into anarchy.
+Following the events of Arkham Asylum, a portion of Gotham City gets turned into Arkham City, a chaotic prison run by gangs, guarded by armed mercenaries, and supervised by Dr. Hugo Strange.
+After Bruce Wayne is captured and thrown into Arkham City by Strange, he quickly dons his mask and cape and sets out on yet another tour through a prison descended into anarchy.

-The game was initially released for the PS3, the Xbox 360, and Windows in 2011, it was ported to the Wii U and macOS in 2012, and a remastered version of the game was released for the PS4 and the Xbox One in 2016.
+The game was initially released for the PS3, the Xbox 360 and Windows in 2011.
+It was then ported to the Wii U and macOS in 2012, and a remastered version of the game was released for the PS4 and the Xbox One in 2016.

 Batman: Arkham Origins

 Release date: October 25, 2013

 Platforms: PlayStation 3, Xbox 360, Wii U Windows

 The third entry in the series was not a sequel but a prequel, which can be inferred from the title alone: Batman: Arkham Origins.